linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 \Rightarrow Q = 8, P = 2 0 - 8 = 1 2
 $$

-The price will be  $12, and total profit will be$ 64.
+The price will be  \$12, and total profit will be\$ 64.

-□ Assuming firms split production, each will produce 4 units, and each firm will earn $32 in profit.
+□ Assuming firms split production, each will produce 4 units, and each firm will earn \$32 in profit.

 $$
 \pi = (p - M C) Q = (1 2 - 4) 8 = 6 4